 Submit your application.
-Share a bit about yourself and what’s driving you to start a career in code.
+Share a bit about yourself and what’s driving you to start a career.

 Speak with an Admissions Advisor in a non-technical interview.
 This is an opportunity for us to get to know each other a little better.
 Nothing technical — just a friendly conversation.

-After writing and submitting some code on Learn.co, you’ll attend a live interview session with an instructor to assess your understanding of the material covered in the pre-work.
+After writing and submitting some code on Learn.co, you’ll attend a live interview session with an instructor to assess your understanding of the material.

 Receive your acceptance decision from Admissions.
 This usually happens within 4 business days.

 If accepted, you'll begin course pre-work to prepare for the first day of class.